-Using Spark History Server
+Use Spark History Server

-Spark history server features
+Spark History Server features

 The Spark History Server provides the following features:

-Collect Spark history server logs
+Collect Spark History Server logs

 To use the Spark History Server, Hadoop Eco collects and stores the following two types of user logs:

-Log Type | Description |
+Log type | Description |

 ---|---|

-Spark Apps Logs | Event logs collected when Spark jobs are executed, containing job execution time, task status, etc. |
+Spark Apps logs | Event logs collected when Spark jobs are executed, storing job execution times, task status, etc. |

-YARN Container Logs | Logs generated by Spark executors during the execution of Spark jobs, with stdout and stderr stored in YARN container logs. |
+YARN container logs | Logs generated by Spark executors during job execution, stored as stdout and stderr in YARN container logs. |

 Spark History Server execution conditions